CSCfi/csc-user-guide/docs/cloud/tutorials/transfer_data_rahti.md

-# How to transfer data to Rahti?
+# How to transfer data to Rahti

 As discussed in the [available storage options](/cloud/rahti/storage/) article, it is possible store data using a persistent volume, or using a object storage service like [Allas](/data/Allas/).